Joint Demosaicking and Denoising Benefits from a Two-stage Training Strategy: EXPERIMENTS

 \subsection{Ablation study and running time}

-In order to verify the effectiveness of our proposed method, we conduct some ablation experiments.
-We trained and compared the following models: (a) Using the GBTF algorithm~\cite{Pekkucuksen2010gbtf} for preprocessing, while the demosaicking network is built using the classic Conv-BN-ReLU blocks. (b) Using HA algorithm~\cite{adams1997adaptive} for preprocessing, while the network uses our proposed Inception block. (c) Using bilinear interpolation for preprocessing, while the network uses our proposed Inception block.
-The performance of the above three cases on the three datasets is shown in Table~\ref{Ablation}.
-This shows that the using the GBTF algorithm for preprocessing and the architecture of Inception block are more effective for image demosaicking.
+\paragraph{Architecture choices, ablation study} Our ablation experiments trained and compared the following models: \begin{itemize} \item (a) Using GBTF~\cite{Pekkucuksen2010gbtf} for preprocessing, while the demosaicking network is built using 16 classic Conv-BN-ReLU blocks (consistent with our network parameters). \item (b) Using GBTF~\cite{Pekkucuksen2010gbtf} for preprocessing, while the demosaicking network is built using 8 Resblocks (consistent with our network parameters). \item (c) Using HA~\cite{hamilton1997adaptive} for preprocessing, while the network uses our proposed Inception block. \item (d) Using bilinear interpolation for preprocessing, while the network uses our proposed Inception block. \end{itemize} The performance of the above four cases on the five datasets is shown in Table~\ref{Ablation_all}~(A).
+As can be seen from the table, good results can also be obtained using bilinear interpolation, but GBTF is a better choice when working with textured images.
+The table also shows that GBTF for preprocessing and using Inception blocks are more effective for image demosaicking.

-{In order to verify the necessity of noise-free demosaicking, we train a one-stage joint demosaicking and denoising network.
-We fixed the noise level of the data to $\sigma=20$ and trained a network architecture with 32 Inception blocks.
-This matches the capacity of the two networks of demosaicking and denoising (16 blocks each).
-The network still uses the GBTF algorithm for preprocessing and residual learning.
-Table~\ref{Ablation_JDMDN} shows the differences between the two strategies.
-We can see that the joint network is not as effective as the two-stage network.
-This highlights the importance of training the demosaicking network on noise-free data.}